slackapi/slack-github-action/README.md

 This Action offers three different techniques to send data to Slack:

 1. Send data with a webhook to start a workflow in [Workflow Builder][wfb].
 2. Send data using [a Slack API method][methods] and a secret token with required scopes.
 3. Send data as a message with a Slack [incoming webhook][incoming-webhook] URL.

 ### Technique 1: Slack Workflow Builder

-> ❗️ This technique requires [a Slack paid plan][plans] to use Workflow Builder.
+> :memo: This technique requires [a Slack paid plan][plans] to use Workflow

-This technique sends data to Slack using a webhook to start a workflow created using the [Slack Workflow Builder][wfb].
-Follow
+> Builder.

-[these steps to create a Slack workflow using webhooks][wfb-create].
+This technique sends data to Slack using a webhook to start a workflow created using Slack [Workflow Builder][wfb].

 #### Setup

-Starting in Slack, some prerequisite preparations are necessary:
+Start in Slack to create a Slack workflow:

-1. [Create a Slack workflow][wfb-create] that starts with a webhook.
+1. [Create a Slack workflow][wfb-create] that starts from a webhook.
 2. Copy the webhook URL and [add it as a repository secret][repo-secret] called `SLACK_WEBHOOK_URL`.
-3. Add a step to your GitHub Action to send data to your webhook.
+3. Add this Action as a step to your GitHub workflow and set the input payload to send.
-4. Configure your Slack workflow to use the incoming payload variables from the the GitHub Action.
-You can then adjust the steps of the workflow to use these values in creative and clever ways.
+4. Configure your Slack workflow to use the payload variables sent from the GitHub Action.
+You can then update the steps of the Slack workflow to use these values in creative and clever ways.

-Note: The webhook URL will resemble something like so:
+The webhook URL will resemble something like so:

 ```txt
 https://hooks.slack.com/triggers/T0123456789/3141592653589/c6e6c0d868b3054ca0f4611a5dbadaf